Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 time to get both it and the marriage license today.
 Let’s just go get the

-marriage license and maybe the decree is not a necessity.
+marriage license.
+Maybe the decree is not a necessity.
 Then if I’m

 wrong, we can make both trips tomorrow.”
-Marla, who is a rule-follower by

 nature, looked at me like I was crazy.
-Finally she agreed to give it a try.
+I stuck to

-At 4:20 pm, we walked into the marriage license department
+At 4:20 pm, we walked into the marriage license department.

-right foot out the door.
-She took one look at us, then at her watch, and
+had just gotten up to lock the door.
+She took one look at us, then

 She asked for our driver’s license and social security